Serendipity (film): Plot

 While Christmas shopping at Bloomingdale's in New York City, Jonathan Trager meets Sara Thomas, a British woman, when both try to buy the same pair of gloves.
 Despite both being in relationships, a mutual attraction leads them to have dessert at a restaurant called Serendipity 3 where Sara explains that she lets fate's "little signals" determine many of her life decisions.

 After separating, they meet again when each returns to the restaurant to retrieve something they forgot.
-Jonathan convinces Sara to give him her phone number but when the wind blows it out of his grasp, Sara thinks it’s fate telling them to back off.
+Jonathan convinces Sara to give him her phone number, but when the wind blows it out of his grasp, Sara thinks it is fate telling them to back off.
 Jonathan disagrees and Sara decides to let fate reunite them: she has Jonathan write his number on a five-dollar bill which she uses to buy breath mints, and promises to sell her copy of Love in the Time of Cholera, in which she will write her name and number, to a used bookstore.

 As one last experiment, Sara tosses Jonathan one of the gloves.
 They board separate elevators in the Waldorf Astoria and agree that if they arrive on the same floor, they are meant to be together.
-They each pick the same floor but Jonathan is delayed when a child on his elevator presses random buttons.
+They each pick the same floor, but Jonathan is delayed when a child on his elevator presses random buttons.
 Sara believes that the experiment failed.

-A few years later, Jonathan is an ESPN producer engaged to Halley, and Sara is a therapist living in San Francisco, engaged to a musician, Lars.
+Seven years later, Jonathan is an ESPN producer about to marry Halley, and Sara is a therapist living in San Francisco, newly engaged to a musician, Lars.
 Jonathan accidentally finds his glove and goes out with his friend Dean to find Sara.
-Meanwhile, Sara, stressed by the wedding planning and Lars' focus on an upcoming world tour, travels to New York with her best friend Eve to find Jonathan.
+Meanwhile, Sara, stressed by the wedding planning and Lars's focus on an upcoming world tour, travels to New York with her best friend Eve to find Jonathan.

 After nearly crossing paths with Jonathan throughout the day, Sara and Eve have dessert at Serendipity where Eve convinces Sara to give up; unnoticed by them, Eve's change contains the five-dollar bill with Jonathan's number.
 They catch the same cab Jonathan and Dean rode in earlier.
 After finding that a roommate finder service next to Serendipity that Sara once used is now a bridal shop, Jonathan sees it as a sign that he should marry Halley.